will-j-richards/will-richards/src/work/flexible-census-data.md

   </figure>
 </div>
 <p class="article-content">
-  We mapped out the user journeys with known personas across a task model, which helped us to visualise the various touch points across the website when users had a need for data.
+  We mapped out user journeys using known personas within a task model.
+This visualisation helped us identify the various touchpoints across the website that users interacted with when they had a need for data.
 </p>
 <div class="main-img">
 <figure>